bonitasoft/bonita-doc/md/pages.md

 * Write simple HTML code
 * Get session information, including the locale
 * Get resources from the custom page definition
-* Call the Engine Java APIs (in the Groovy example) or the Web REST APIs (in the HTML example)
+* Call the Engine Java APIs (in the Groovy example) or the Web REST APIs (in the.md example)
 * Write a clickable link to an external page
 * Write a clickable link to a portal page
 * Write locale-specific messages